-- (a) through releases to the market via the ASX; - (b) through the Company's website; - (c) through information provided directly to shareholders; and - (d) at general meetings of the Company.
+- (a) through releases to the market via the ASX - (b) through the Company's website - (c) through information provided directly to shareholders, and - (d) at general meetings of the Company.

-The Shareholder Communications Policy will be made available on the Company's website.
+The Shareholder Communications Policy is available on the Company's website.